BuildABuddha/StardewDailyPlanner/DailyPlanner/README.txt

 1) In your Stardew Valley/Mods/DailyPlanner/Plans folder, and find the "Template.CSV" file.
 2) From here, you can either...
 	a) Create a copy of this file in the same folder, making sure NOT to delete or rename the original file.
-(Recommended)
+(Recommended) ﻿	b) Open your game and load a save file for the year you want to plan.
+The mod will notice the .csv file is missing, and create a blank one from the template.
-	b) Create a blank file with the .CSV extention in this folder, and copy the Template.CSV content into it with a text editor or spreadsheet program.
+	c) Create a blank file with the .CSV extension in this folder, and copy the Template.CSV content into it with a text editor or spreadsheet program.
 3) Rename the newly created copy file to whatever year you are making a plan for.
 For example, if planning for year 1, rename it "1.csv".
 4) Open the file with the spreadsheet program of your choice.
 5) To the right of the "Daily - Year" cell, fill in a row of tasks you want to be reminded of every day for the entire year.